PatrickLang/fabrikamfiber/README.md

 1. Find "Developer Command Prompt for VS 2017" on the Start menu or by searching
-2. Run `msbuild.exe ./FabrikamFiber.CallCenter.sln /P:BuildConfiguration=release /t:Rebuild`
+2. Run `msbuild.exe ./FabrikamFiber.CallCenter.sln /P:BuildConfiguration=release /t:Rebuild` - **this only seems to work after you've built in Visual Studio at least once.
+I'm not sure why**

 > Note: When building "Debug" in Visual Studio, it doesn't actually put the website code into the container.
 It's mapped in as a volume.
 If you want to build a container with everything included, choose the "Release" target before building.